schavis/hashicorp-backup/sync-git.md

 ## Send information to the server

-`git push` takes our
+The push command confirms your local branch is tracked on the change control server, looks for commits on your local branch that do not exist on the remote branch, then pushes the missing changes to the server.
-current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
-If so, our changes are taken from our branch and pushed to the remote branch.

 This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".